Google Stadia Premiere Edition

 The Stadia Controller can be purchased on its own for $69.
 That’s Nintendo pricing, and the Stadia Controller doesn’t earn it.
 An Xbox Wireless controller is $60 at MSRP and is often available for far less.

 You don’t have to buy the Stadia Controller if you wait until the service is widely available next year.
 Alternative controllers, including the PlayStation 4 and Xbox One controllers, can be used to play Stadia on a phone or PC.
-However, they don’t work with a TV.
+However, they don’t work with the Chromecast Ultra.

 Stadia delivers the dream…

 It’s not looking good for Stadia, is it?
-Google’s launch is half-baked.
+Google’s launch was half-baked.
 Many features are missing or confusing.